kiondartel/kiondartel/README.md

 # Welcome! 😀

-I'm Gabriel Lucas, with two years of experience in JavaScript, TypeScript, and React.
+I'm Gabriel Lucas, with two years of experience in Javascript, Typescript, and React.
 I'm involved in all phases of web development, from conception to maintenance.
 I specialize in creating responsive and optimized interfaces

 ## Contact